john-cd/rust_howto/bk/src/language/control_flow.md

 ## Exit Early from Blocks {#labeled-block-expressions}

-Labelled block expressions are like block expressions, except that they allow using `break` expressions within the block.
+Labeled block expressions are like block expressions, except that they allow using `break` expressions within the block.
 You may think of them as a `loop` that executes only once and allows exiting early.

 ```rust,editable